huliyalajay/huliyalajay/README.md

 - 👋 Hi, I’m @huliyalajay
-- 👀 I’m interested in Developing apps in flutter
+- 👀 I’m interested ReactJS
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning by working on ReactJS Applications
-- 💞️ I’m looking to collaborate on flutter learning and development
+- 💞️ I’m looking to collaborate on ReactJS learning and development
 - 📫 How to reach me -> huliyalajay@gmail.com

 <!---